Compost Managers (CMs)

 Compost Managers (CMs) is a program for students who want to reduce food waste on campus by educating their peers and managing compost buckets in residential communities.
-By serving as a CM, you are ensuring that you and your neighbors have the ability to compost food scraps and napkins where you live.
+By serving as a Compost Manager, you are ensuring that you and your neighbors have the ability to compost food scraps and napkins where you live.
 Buildings with multiple Compost Managers will have more kitchen compost locations spread throughout the community, as each CM oversees one kitchen compost bucket.
 Responsibilities include: emptying and rinsing out compost buckets weekly, ensuring zero contamination, tracking composting rates, and communicating with residential staff and the Campus Sustainability Office when needed.

 Each year, Compost Managers divert about 10,000 lbs of food waste from the landfill by sending the food scraps and napkins to the university's compost facility.
 Learn more about our Residential Compost Program.

 How to Sign-up

 Sign-up today to serve as a Compost Manager (CM) for your residential community.

-Compost Managers must attend one training session to learn their role.
-You can choose which session to attend:
+Compost Managers must attend one training session on Saturday, Sept 2nd to learn their role: